raphaelmdcoelho/Brain/Technology/BASH/Bash.md

 ### Sleep

-Through the [[Sleep]] keyword is possible to stop a script by a given time.
+Through the [[Technology/BASH/Sleep]] keyword is possible to stop a script by a given time.

 <hr>